anamonteiro430/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+      A token is a string of cryptic text that is stored on the client-side using local storage or session storage.
+It tells the server the permissions of the user

-- [ ] What steps can you take in your web apps to keep your data secure?
+- [ ] What steps can you take in your web apps to keep your data secure? use protected routes, only users with permission can access, test the app, implement validation on forms

-- [ ] Describe how web servers work.
+* [ ] Describe how web servers work.
+      Servers store the code for websites to be shared across the internet at all times.
+They host our websites.
+Web servers 'serve' web pages the code.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers. post, get, put, delete

 ## Project Set Up